 The stepfather of a good friend of mine recently passed away.
 Her mother died a couple of years ago, so now it’s time to disburse the estate.
 Her mom and stepfather have revocable living trusts, so you would think it’s a no-brainer to divide the assets among their seven children.

 But they’ve run into a couple of hiccups.
 The first: the original trust was drawn up in Nevada.
 The couple retired to Tennessee and had a new attorney review the trust and retool it for Tennessee laws.
-The problem: the attorney missed one word in the transfer of the document, which may now cost my friend and her sisters a huge portion of the estate.
+The problem: the attorney missed one word in the transfer of the document, which may now cost my friend and her sisters a huge portion of the estate (and trying to hold an attorney responsible for estate planning errors requires hiring yet another attorney).
 The second: because the seven heirs are not exactly the best of friends and have had some disagreements, the attorney says the estate may not be settled for more than a year, whereas the normal time frame for revocable living trusts to be settled after death is about a month.

 Get Your FREE REPORT